alexduryee/timewalk/README.md

 timewalk will automatically parse any values in ArchivesSpace's Date Expresssion field into ISO8601-compliant `Begin` and `End` values.
 In addition, it will parse out date certainties and set the calendar/era values automatically.

+## Version Compatibility

+The latest version of timewalk is compatible with ArchivesSpace 3.0 and above, and *is not* compatible with ArchivesSpace 2.x.
+A version compatible with ArchivesSpace 2.x is available [here](https://github.com/alexduryee/timewalk/releases/tag/v2.x)

 ## Expectations on Data Entry

 timewalk will parse any single date, or date span, properly.
 The following dates will parse correctly: